evan-ysj/Quantitative-Trading-Backtest-with-Spark/README.md

 # Quantitative-Trading-Backtest-with-Spark

 ## Overview
-A small backtest system of quantitative trading that is extended from
+A small backtest system of quantitative trading that is extended from some open source ideas about simple moving average strategy.

 ## Core system
 The system includes three classes and some independent functions.